 Last Updated on

-Back in 2014, I got laid off from work.
+Back in 2014, I was laid off from work.
 My contract came to an end before the grant funding for the next school year had come through.
 I was promised again and again that they would rehire me as soon as the money arrived.
 I foolishly believed them.

 Millions of people are currently in a similar situation.